kitasuke/GoogleMaterialIconFont/README.md

 ## License

-This library uses [material-design-icons by Googld](https://github.com/google/material-design-icons) to create icon font file which is `GoogleMaterialIconFont.ttr`.
-Therefore, `GoogleMaterialIconFont.ttr` is available under the [Creative Common Attribution 4.0 International License (CC-BY 4.0)](http://creativecommons.org/licenses/by/4.0/)
+This library uses [material-design-icons by Googld](https://github.com/google/material-design-icons) to create icon font file which is `GoogleMaterialIconFont.ttf`.
+Therefore, `GoogleMaterialIconFont.ttf` is available under the [Creative Common Attribution 4.0 International License (CC-BY 4.0)](http://creativecommons.org/licenses/by/4.0/)

 GoogleMaterialIconFont is available under the MIT license.
 See the LICENSE file for more info.